The Short-ish of It

 What about everything else

-We think about building an audience, a large concept that deserves its own write-up, like this: wouldn't it be easier to launch a product if folks on the internet actually knew that Go Between existed?
+We think about building an audience like this: "wouldn't it be easier to launch a product if folks on the internet actually knew that Go Between existed?"
 Yeah, probably.
-And while having an audience supports a number of efforts — in addition to serving as an excuse to spill our thoughts out on to the internet — if one of our goals is to generate product revenue, then we'll eventually also have to build a product to launch.
+And while having an audience supports a number of efforts — in addition to serving as an excuse to spill our thoughts out on to the internet — if one of our goals is to generate product revenue, then we'll eventually also have to build a few products to launch.
 How do you do three or five or seven things?
 One at a time.

 The other thing about epiphanies is that they're rarely novel.
 Jon Yongfook wrote about flipping between building and marketing activities on a weekly basis, which works wonderfully if building and marketing are the sole weekly missions.
 We're splitting our work at about 75% consulting and 10-25% alternate mission time (0-15% gratefully spent in early Fridays, appointments, interruptions, errands), so context-switching on a weekly basis for this second mission would fill no buckets.
 In previous employment we felt a similar pinch: to do substantive work by decomposing tasks into weekly or bi-weekly sprints where focus might change at any time felt impossible.
 Dan discovered Basecamp's “Shape Up,” and for a while our product and engineering team worked in four or six week cycles.

-This was an extremely nice way to do professional work and, though we lost the practice for a while, we have decided that it's time to start it again.
+This was an exceptionally nice way to do professional work and, though we lost the practice for a while, we have decided that it's time to start it again.

 The Grasshopper and the Ants